DaveDeDave/HuntTheWumpus/README.md

 - JUnit Test 5

 ## Disclaimer
-All images and icons used in this project belong to their rightful owners
+All images and icons used in this project belong to their rightful owners.